 PlayerUnknown's Battlegrounds, or PUBG for short, is the most popular shooter game in 2018.
 It is a battle royale game where up to 100 players are pitted against each other at a time.
 The match continues until only one player is left standing.

 The main objective of the game is to survive as long as you can.
 In fact, the amount of time you spend alive directly impacts your score.
 The longer you manage to survive, the higher your score will be.
-In this guide, I will explain a few tactics that can help you survive longer and win the game in the end.
+In this guide, I will give you a few tips and tricks for beginners that can help you survive longer and even win the game in the end.

-How to Survive the Longest in a Solo FPP Game.
+Tips on How to Survive the Longest in a Solo FPP Game

 So, here are a few helpful tips and tricks for beginners on how to survive and maybe even excel in Playerunknown's Battlegrounds.